rawitat/gtypist_lessons/programming_quotes.typ

 *:G5_19
 I:[19] Niklaus Wirth
-S:Increasingly, people seem to misinterpret complexity as sophistication, which :is baffling —-the incomprehensible should cause suspicion rather than admiration.
+S:Increasingly, people seem to misinterpret complexity as sophistication, which :is baffling -- the incomprehensible should cause suspicion rather than admiration.
  :Possibly this trend results from a mistaken belief that using a somewhat :mysterious device confers an aura of power on the user.